Efficient evaluation of quantum observables using entangled measurements: Examples of entangled measurements

-The first example of entangled measurements, Bell measurements, is shown in Section~\ref{sec:ent-meas}.
+The first example of entangled measurements, Bell measurements, is shown in the Method section of the main text.
 The second example of entangled measurements is an omega measurement that is a projective measurement on omega states introduced in the board game Entanglion developed by IBM Research~\cite{Entanglion}.
-Omega states are defined as
+Omega states are defined as follows:

-Here, we note that omega states are described as omega-YY states because there are other omega states introduced later.
-We can get the expectation values of $\Y\otimes\Y$, $\X\otimes\Z$, and $\Z\otimes\X$ from an omega-YY measurement, since the following identity holds:
+Herein, we note that omega states are described as omega-YY states because other omega states that can be introduced subsequently.
+The expectation values of $\Y\otimes\Y$, $\X\otimes\Z$, and $\Z\otimes\X$ can be obtained from an omega-YY measurement since the following identities hold: